Amiskwia sagittiformis, a Large Cambrian Gnathiferan

 Audience: General public, invertebrate paleontologists

 Amiskwia sagittiformis is an ancient organism from the middle Cambrian era, which dates back around half a billion years, that was last reconstructed in 1977 from only five fossils.
-This updated reconstruction was based on 26 specimen and used new imaging technology that revealed crucial details.
+This updated reconstruction was based on 26 specimens and used new imaging technology that revealed crucial details, including internal anatomy.
 As fossils from this time period are preserved as 2D carbon films, the reconstruction involved translating multiple 2D snapshots into a coherent, believable 3D representation.
 This illustration posed Amiskwia in a way that emphasized the complex internal head apparatus, which was instrumental in placing this previously-enigmatic animal within gnathiferans, a clade of invertebrates with complex jaws made of chitin.

 Funded by: University of Toronto Excellence Award, NSERC Discovery Grant, Royal Ontario Museum Reproductions Funds, Dorothy Strelsin Foundation